-Coronavirus Tag: variation on the classic chase game
+Coronavirus Tag: a variation on the classic chase game

 “‘You breathe on people and they have to be locked in the zone’ – that’s the climbing frame at the school playground – ‘for the rest of lunchtime with no human rights’”

-This story was part of a news piece before the coronavirus was declared a pandemic.
-Even then, the children had a keen sense of what was happening in terms of freedoms and rights, played out within a frame that they were comfortable in.
+This story comes from a news piece before the coronavirus became a pandemic.
+Even then, the children show a keen sense of what was happening in terms of freedoms and rights.
+They play out within a frame that they were comfortable in.
 Check out the whole piece here.

 Nephew to his Dad: “How about you be a B cell and I’ll be a white blood cell.”